 Prior Experience

-It is expected that students will present a range of prior experience of working with numbers, geometric shape, measurement, and data.
+Students will present a range of prior experience of working with numbers, geometric shape, measurement, and data.
 Students are expected to be able to apply place value to add and subtract two digit whole numbers.
+If they are not yet confident in these operations, you may spend some time, prior to starting this unit, reinforcing these skills.

 Session 1